A losing war I'm fighting

 and in my fiery tongue I enwreathe

-The smooth and the holes of its silvery sands
+The smooth and the holes of its silvery

 As I demean and devour another man's